Borrowing at Lester Public Library

-The Lester Public Library is pleased to offer an exciting new online product called Zinio for Libraries.
+Patrons will receive notifications through their Zinio for Libraries app to download the new RBdigital app.
 This wonderful service will allow you to download magazines to your smart phone, tablet, or computer and enjoy them any time you want—for FREE.

 You will be able to check out as many magazines, current and back issues (if available), as you’d like and keep them as long as you’d like; no need to return them and no overdue fines, no matter how long you keep them.

-Some of the magazines we offer through Zinio:
+Some of the magazines we offer through RB Digital:

 Wiscat is the state-wide shared library catalog that allows us to borrow items through interlibrary loan.
 If you are not finding what you want in our local library catalog, you can search state-wide to see if another library in Wisconsin owns it.
 If you find what you’re looking for, call (920)793-7114 or email the library at firstname.lastname@example.org and we’ll order it for you.